 Do you love music and opera?
 Then, don’t miss out on Maggio Musicale Fiorentino in Opera di Firenze.
 Opera di Firenze, or Teatro del Maggio Musicale Fiorentino, is a modern auditorium on the outskirts of Florence.
 It hosts the longest-running classical music and opera festival Maggio Musicale Fiorentino (Florence Musical May).

-One of the top things to do in Florence is visiting Ospedale degli Innocenti or the Hospital of Innocents.
+One of the top things to do in Florence is to visit the Hospital of Innocents (Ospedale Degli Innocenti).
 The hospital is a former orphanage and the first of its kind in Europe.
 It was considered an example of early Italian Renaissance architecture.
 Nowadays, the hospital has a small museum that includes Renaissance art.